-ANTI-MONEY LAUNDERING & COMBATING FINANCING of TERRORISM QUESTIONNAIRE FOR CORESPONDENT RELATIONSHIP

-Α. BA SIC INFORMATION 1.
-Name of Institution: 2.
+AN TI-MONEY LAUNDERING & COMBATING FINANCING of TE QUESTIONNAIRE FOR CORESPONDENT RELATIONSH IP A. BAS SIC INFORMATION 1.
+Name of Institution: 25 2.
 Registered Address: 3.
 Website Address: 4.
 Principal Business Activities: 5.
 Regulatory Authority: 6.
-Operational Status: • Does your Bank maintain a physical presence in the licensing country y?
-Yes / No Does your Bank maintain a physical presence in the needsing country 71 C5 /110 В. OII NERSHIP / MANAGEMENT В. Is your institution listed on any stock exchange?
-Yes / No 1.
-1 es / No If so, which stock exchange?
-0 TE CALL II - CT - 1 - CT - 1 - CT - 1 - LT - CT - LT - LT - LT - LT - LT - LT 8.
-If "No" to Q7, please provide a list of the major shareholders holding more than 10% shares in your institution. ( C. II-MONEY LAUNDERING AND TERRORIST FINANCING CON er "no" to any question, additional information can be supplied at the end of the questionnaire I. ral AML&CFT Policies, Practices and Procedures: 9.
-T T T Yes / No by your institution's board or senior management to prevent Money Laundering and Combat Financing of Terrorism?
+Operational Status: • Does your Bank maintain a physical presence in the licensing countr y?
+Yes / No B. NERSHIP / MANAGEMENT 7.
+Is your institution listed on any stock exchange?
+Yes / No If so, which stock exchange?
+0 If (No?) to 07 places provide a list of the main shareholder δ.
+If 'No' to Q7, please provide a list of the major shareholders holding more than 10% shares in your institution. nording more than 10% shares in your institution.
+8 · C. AN II-MONEY LAUNDERING AND TERRORIST FINANCING CON TROLS er "no" to any question, additional information can be supplied at the end ral AML&CFT Policies, Practices and Procedures: or the questionnaire.
+9. Yes / No by your institution's board or senior management to prevent Money Laundering and Combat Financing of Terrorism?
 10. Does your institution have a legal and regulatory compliance Yes / No program that includes a designated officer that is responsible for coordinating and overseeing the AML/CFT framework?
-11. Has your institution developed written policies documenting the Yes / No processes that they have in place to prevent, detect and report suspicious transactions?
-E 12.
-Does your institution have a policy prohibiting accounts/relationships Yes / No with shell banks?
-(A shell bank is defined as a bank incorporated in a jurisdiction in which it has no physical presence and which is unaffiliated with a regulated financial group.) and grant and a regulated fundamental group y 13.
-Does your institution permit the opening of anonymous or numbered □ {Yes} / □ {No} 15. accounts by customers?
-1657 110 accounts of customers.
-14. Does your institution have policies to reasonably ensure that they will $\bigsqcup{\mathrm{Yes}} \bigsqcup{\mathrm{No}}$ 14. not conduct transactions with or on behalf of shell banks through any 100/ 100 of its accounts or products?
+5 5 11.
+Has your institution developed written policies documenting the Yes / No processes that they have in place to prevent, detect and report suspicious transactions?
+12. Does your institution have a policy prohibiting accounts/relationships Yes / No with shell banks?
+(A shell bank is defined as a bank incorporated in a jurisdiction in which it has no physical presence and which is unaffiliated with a regulated financial group.)
+13. Does your institution permit the opening of anonymous or numbered Yes / No accounts by customers?
+14. Does your institution have policies to reasonably ensure that they will Yes / No not conduct transactions with or on behalf of shell banks through any of its accounts or products?